onap/dcaegen2/docs/sections/services/datalake-handler/overview.rst

 Description
 ~~~~~~~~~~~
-DataLate Handler's main function is to monitor and persist data flow through DMaaP.
+DataLake Handler's main function is to monitor and persist data flow through DMaaP and provide a query API for other component or external services.
 The databases are outside of ONAP scope,
 since the data is expected to be huge, and a database may be a complicated cluster consisting of thousand of nodes.

 Admin UI